edgeimpulse/mtb-example-edgeimpulse-continuous-motion/README.md

-# Firmware Infineon/Cypress PSoC6 Internal
+# EdgeImpulse example of Continious Motion Recognition using Infineon PSoC6

 Edge Impulse enables developers to create the next generation of intelligent device solutions with embedded machine learning.
-This repository contains the Edge Impulse firmware for Infineon/Cypress PSoC62 43012 Pioneer Kit with IoT SENSE.
+This repository contains the Edge Impulse firmware for Infineon PSoC62 43012 Pioneer Kit with IoT SENSE Expansion Kit.
 This device supports all of Edge Impulse's device features, including ingestion, remote management and inferencing.

 ## Introduction

 This project supports:
-* Data ingestion using the [EdgeImpulse Studio](https://studio.edgeimpulse.com)
+* Live inference using the [EdgeImpulse Studio](https://studio.edgeimpulse.com)
+* Data ingestion with every sensor of the Infineon IoT Sense Expansion Kit (see Hardware)
+    - Innertial sensor, BMX160 Accelerometer
+    - Barometer sensor, DPS310 Barometer + Temperature sensor
+    - Microphone, Dual PDM Mics
 * Sensor Fusion for Inertial and Environment sensor
-* Live inference, including of a Sensor Fusion model
-* Data sampling from the BMX160 IMU and DPS310 Barometer+Temperature sensor on the IoT SENSE board
 * Storing samples on the external NOR Flash using the QSPI inteface

-Project dependencies (all libraries are provided in this code repository):
-* PSoC6 io_retarget library for debug UART functionality
-* PSoC6 serial-flash library for accessing NOR Flash over QSPI interface
-* PSoC6 SPI library for hardware-driven Master SPI interface needed by the BMX160 driver
-* BMX160 driver with Bosch BMI160 and BMM150 library for IMU functionality
-* Fix for BMX160 CHIPID (see more in Troubleshooting)
-* Buffix for DPS310 configuration

 ## Requirements